 Global & Historical Studies FAQ

-Section enrollment and permission number distribution are based on class size and need, as determined by the GHS Director and Coordinator.
+Section enrollment and permission number distribution are based on class size and need, as determined by the GHS Director.
 You may request permission into a closed section of GHS by submitting the GHS Permission Form.

-The GHS Coordinator makes every effort to accommodate student preference when determining permission number distribution, but students are not guaranteed a seat in their preferred section.
+The GHS Director makes every effort to accommodate student preference when determining permission number distribution, but students are not guaranteed a seat in their preferred section.